ufidon/netpro/labs/lab05/README.md

       ```

 2. **Modify the Client**:
+   - 🎏 Wrap the client’s command socket with SSL.
-   - 🎏 Wrap the client’s socket with SSL as well.
+   - 🎏 Wrap the client’s data socket with SSL as well.
    - SSL-Wrapped Client Reference Code:
+     - ⚠️ only command socket is shown here.
       ```python
       import socket
       import ssl